biopragmatics/oquat/docs/unknowns/source/clao.md

 # clao

-## `GOC` (2)
+## `GOC`

+There are 2 usages of `GOC` in `clao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie     |   usages | nodes                                                       |
 |-----------|----------|-------------------------------------------------------------|